Building a Practical Study Plan

 - Study time should include reading, note consolidation, hands-on practice, quizzes, and review of missed items.

-- A practical plan alternates concepts with technician tasks so knowledge becomes usable.
+- A practical plan alternates concepts with technician tasks so knowledge becomes usable, not just memorized.

 Convert the 70-Hour Path Into Daily Work